-7 Cup Burfi is rich and aromatic, quick and easy-to-make, melt-in-mouth Indian sweet or fudge prepared using five basic ingredients.
+7 Cup Burfi is a rich and aromatic, quick, and easy-to-make traditional Indian sweet recipe or fudge prepared using five basic ingredients: gram flour (besan), coconut, milk, sugar, and ghee.

-Seven-cups barfi is a traditional south Indian sweet prepared specially during Diwali (Deepawali) where 7 cups of ingredients are used to prepare this fudge.
-7 cup barfi is very similar to Mysore Pak but easier; it also tastes nuttier due to the addition of coconut.
+- Seven-cup barfi is a traditional South Indian sweet prepared especially during Diwali (Deepawali).
+It is also known as Diwali sweet or mithai.
+Seven cups of ingredients are used to prepare this fudge.
+Seven-cup barfi is very similar to Mysore Pak but easier; it also tastes nuttier due to the addition of coconut.

-Say you are using one bowl or 1 cup, or 1 part of besan, then follow the same amount or units of measurement for ghee, milk, and coconut.
-Sugar will be three times - that is, three bowls or 3 cups or three parts.
+Say you are using one bowl, one cup, or one part of besan, then follow the same amount or units of measurement for ghee, milk, and coconut.
+Sugar will be three times—that is, three bowls, three cups, or three parts.
 This is the most traditional way.

-You don't need any standard cup size.
-A small bowl or cup measurement of your choice can be used.
-If you are a beginner to trying sweets or burfi, then you can try this as you do not have to worry about sugar syrup reaching string consistency, etc. Add all ingredients one after the other and stir.
-Lot of arm work - continuous stirring is needed, so this is not for a lazy person 🙂
+If you are a beginner to trying Indian sweets or burfi, then you can try this as you do not have to worry about sugar syrup reaching string consistency, etc. Add all ingredients one after the other and stir.
+Lot of arm work - continuous stirring is needed, so this is not for a lazy person.

-Because it has besan, coconut, milk, in equal proportions, you can even call this besan burfi, coconut burfi, or milk burfi 🙂
+Because it has besan, coconut, and milk in equal proportions, you can even call this besan burfi, coconut burfi, or milk burfi.

 Ingredients